nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Swifter](https://github.com/httpswift/swifter) - Tiny http server engine written in Swift programming language.
 - [Secure Property Storage](https://github.com/alexruperez/SecurePropertyStorage) - Helps you define secure storages for your properties using Swift property wrappers.
 - [Reductio](https://github.com/fdzsergio/Reductio) - Tool used to extract keywords and phrases using an implementation of the algorithm TextRank.
+- [pure-swift-json](https://github.com/fabianfett/pure-swift-json) - JSON encoding and decoding without the use of Foundation in pure Swift.
+- [aws-sdk-swift-core](https://github.com/swift-aws/aws-sdk-swift-core) - Low-level framework for AWSSDKSwift.

 ## Other (not lib)